rrabinovitch/aetna_movie_api/README.md

       }
   ]
   ```
-    - I had successfully achieved this but it was causing issues with the tests so I reverted back to the original JSON string being returns with the intention of coming back to this given more time
+    - I had successfully achieved this but it was causing issues with the tests so I reverted back to the raw JSON string format, with the intention of coming back to this given more time
     - Original approach: JSON parsing genres in `MovieSerializer`
       ```rb
       # app/serializers/movie_serializer.rb